shaundamon/Digital-Portfolio/README.md

 ## Overview

 Welcome to my digital portfolio!
-I am a Data Scientist, Web Developer, and RPA Developer based in Gauteng, South Africa.
+I am a Data Scientist, Software Developer, and RPA Developer based in Gauteng, South Africa.
 This portfolio showcases my skills, projects, and expertise in software development and artificial intelligence.

 ## Table of Contents